sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

    with Container().injectable_context(
        StateInjectableContext(state=state)
    ) as managed_state:
-       # dlt resources/source is just an iterator.
+       # data_load_tool resources/source is just an iterator.
        for message in kinesis_stream_data:
            # Here you can send the message somewhere.
            print(message)